 Why Did My Eye Turn Red?
-Subconjuctival Hemorrhages
+Subconjuctival Hemorrhage

 So, I woke up one morning and one of my eyes was red.
 Not red as in bloodshot, but RED!!
-Like, half my eye looked bloody, as you can see in the photo on the right.
+Like, half my eye looked bloody, as you can see in the photo above.

-I looked it up online and found out it's called a "Subconjunctival Hemorrhage," which basically means that a blood vessel broke and the blood leaked under the top layer of my eye.
+I looked it up online and found out it's called a "subconjunctival hemorrhage," which basically means that a blood vessel broke, causing the blood to leak under the top layer of my eye.

-You can see that on day #2, the blood must be following a blood vessel line or something, creeping toward my iris, as the most spread-out part starts to heal.
+You can see that on day #2, the blood must be following a blood vessel line, creeping toward my iris, as the most spread-out part begins to heal.

 Does It Hurt?

 I don't know about for anyone else, but can only speak to my own experience.

 My husband was the one that told me that my eye was red when I woke up.
 Before I looked at it, I thought it felt kind of swollen.
 Not as in, feeling it with my fingers or anything.
 Just the eye itself felt swollen.
 Just a little.
 And maybe a little dry.

 Other than that, I really didn't feel anything.
 It just felt... maybe a little scratchy in that area.
 Kind of irritated, like when you've stayed up too late and your eyes feel tired and dry.

 So although it looks really bad, it doesn't feel much like anything.